-Trump to break bread with Apple's Cook and other CEOs: sources
+Trump to break bread with Apple's Cook and other CEOs -sources

 WASHINGTON (Reuters) - U.S. President Donald Trump will attend a breakfast meeting on Wednesday with Apple Inc Chief Executive Tim Cook and other business leaders on the sidelines of the annual meeting of the World Economic Forum in Davos, Switzerland, according to sources familiar with the situation.

-One source initially said Cook was meeting Trump over dinner with other CEOs on Tuesday but later said Cook planned to meet the president for breakfast on Wednesday.
+Other expected attendees of the Tuesday dinner included various Cabinet members and White House advisers, White House officials said, including acting Chief of Staff Mick Mulvaney, national security adviser Robert O’Brien and economic adviser Larry Kudlow.
+Treasury Secretary Steve Mnuchin and Commerce Secretary Wilbur Ross were also on the guest list.

-On Tuesday evening Trump had dinner with several CEOs in a meeting organized with the help of Trump’s adviser and daughter, Ivanka Trump, this source added.
+The dinner was organized with the help of Trump’s adviser and daughter Ivanka Trump, the source familiar with the situation said.
+Ivanka Trump and her husband, Jared Kushner, were also expected to attend the event.

-Reporting by David Shepardson; editing by Howard Goller
+Reporting by David Shepardson; editing by Howard Goller and Leslie Adler